sealninja/react-grid-system/src/grid/Readme.md

-A no CSS Bootstrap-like responsive grid system for React.
+A powerful Bootstrap-like responsive grid system for React.

 For more information on these components, view this project on GitHub: [https://github.com/JSxMachina/react-grid-system](https://github.com/JSxMachina/react-grid-system)